DataDog/documentation/content/en/observability_pipelines/set_up_pipelines/split_logs/http_client.md

 ## Overview

-Configure HTTP Client to send logs to the Observability Pipelines Worker and then process and route them to different destinations based on your use case.
+Use the Observability Pipelines Worker to process and route your HTTP server logs to different destinations based on your use case.

 {{% observability_pipelines/use_case_images/split_logs %}}